 There are various tools out there to help you gain an understanding of how your website performs on search.
 The most popular tool is Google Search Console which shows you which keywords you rank for, where you rank, how many clicks you have, and how many impressions you’ve had (how many people have seen your listing on the results).

 It’s impossible to put a timeframe on making a website rank.
-If you’re starting a fresh you’re in for a wait, and if you’re optimising an existing website you’re likely to see results quicker.
+If you’re starting afresh you’re in for a wait, and if you’re optimizing an existing website you’re likely to see results quicker.